Fuchida/vamp/README.md

 # if specific page is not specified, index page will be scanned
 vamp_scanner.page_deadlinks()

-# When a deal link/s is found
+# When a dead link/s is found
 >> {"http://example.com/hello.html":404}

 # When no dead link/s are found